Here's how to manually enter bank transactions into FreeAgent.

 The first field to choose is the Type.
 Choose from the types under Money In and Money Out.

-I'm going to put in a payment that's not for a bill that I've already entered into FreeAgent, to buy some stationery at Staples.
+I'm going to put in a payment that's not for a bill that I've already entered into FreeAgent, to pay for the rent at my downtown office space.
 So this would be type Payment.

 When and how much?